Japan export growth remains tepid, dims outlook

 Reflecting a pullback in demand after the tax hike, imports grew an annual 3.4 percent in the year to April, slowing sharply from a 18.1 percent increase in March, the MOF data showed.

-That brought the trade deficit to 808.9 billion yen (4.74 billion pounds), versus a shortfall of 646 billion yen expected, narrowing from a 1.45 trillion yen gap in March.
+That brought the trade deficit to 808.9 billion yen ($7.98 billion), versus a shortfall of 646 billion yen expected, narrowing from a 1.45 trillion yen gap in March.
 Still, it marked a record 22nd straight month of deficits.

 Economists had long anticipated a so-called 'J-curve' effect, where a spike in import costs would over time be more than offset by gains in exports.